Deferred Profit Sharing

 With DPSPs, employees can still make contributions to thier RRSPs, up to the maximum allowable limit.
 Contributions made by you, the employer, in one year will reduce your RRSP contribution room for the following year.
 No contribution receipt will be issued to reduce your employees taxable income.
 A Pension Adjustment (PA) will be issued to reduce their following year’s RRSP contribution limit.
 Unlike a Group RRSP or pension plan, only employer contributions are allowed under a DPSP.
 Most employers use a DPSP as a complement to a non-contributory Group RRSP, for example, an RRSP with no employer contributions.

 Contributions to a DPSP are limited to the lesser of 18% of employee compensation, or half of the defined contribution (or RRSP) limit.
-Contact and EFG advisor for more information.
+Contact an Ecclestone Financial Group advisor for more information.